AbdelhamidYousef/The-Wild-Oasis/structure.md

 - Installing react-router-dom.
 - Creating the main routing with empty pages & simple functionality.

-## Styling
+## Styling & Creating Features

+- Installing styled-components react-icons for styling.
+- Installing @tanstack/react-query @tanstack/react-query-devtools for query.
+- Installing react-hook-form react-hot-toast date-fns to be used alongside react-query.
-- Installing style-components react-icons.
+- Installing recharts for dashboard charts.

-- Adding the golbal styles & dark mode.
+- Creating the styles & Functionality of our app.
-- Adding the styles for each route (adding simple logic when required).

 - _Noting_ that the components will be structured as following:
   - _ui_ folder containing: